Apodini/Apodini/Sources/Apodini/Apodini.docc/Advanced/CommunicationPattern/PatternImplementation/PatternImplementation.md

 | GraphQL   | ✅                | ❌                  | ❌                   | ❌                    |

-The following sections detail how different communicational patterns can be implemented using the tools described in the previous chapter.
+The following sections detail how different communication patterns can be implemented using the tools described in the previous chapter.

 ## Topics